Best Heart Rate Monitors for Running of 2024

 • Need Garmin device to take advantage of all of the features

-Another highly accurate ECG chest strap, the Garmin HRM-Pro Plus has additional metric tracking features, making it an excellent choice for the data-loving runners in our midst.
-This heart rate monitor connects to equipment and devices using both ANT+ and Bluetooth, with the capability for three Bluetooth connections.
-The strap was not the most comfortable of the bunch, but it functioned well.
-A small tag covers the clasp area to prevent it from digging into the skin, which we liked.
 The unit runs off of a standard CR 2032 battery with an estimated battery life of 360 hours.
-The battery is easily replaceable, and this model has a tool-free battery door that can be twisted open, a small but thoughtful detail.
+The battery is easily replaceable, and this model has a tool-free battery door that you can twist open — a small but thoughtful detail.
 The monitor device is a little thicker than others tested and stuck out enough to get in the way of a sports bra band for some of our testers.

 This strap is ideal for people who already use Garmin products.
 It easily paired with our Garmin fēnix 7 and the Garmin Connect app.
 In addition to heart rate recording, it can store data with onboard memory and capture running dynamics such as vertical oscillation, ground contact time, and stride length.
-It also has an indoor running mode to transmit pace and distance on indoor tracks and treadmills, though you will need a compatible device to take advantage of these features.
+It also has an indoor running mode to transmit pace and distance on indoor tracks and treadmills, though you will need a compatible Garmin device to take advantage of these features.

 Sensor Type: ECG | Battery Type: CR 2032 | Battery Life: 360 hours | Strap Sizes: 23.5-42 inches (60–106 centimeters) Optional strap extender: 23.5-56 inches (60–142 centimeters) | Connectivity: ANT+ (unlimited), Bluetooth (3 connections)